igneous-labs/inf-1.5/docs/v2/README.md

 - update `pool_state.last_release_slot = sysvar.clock.slot`
 - if `pool_state.withheld_lamports` changed, self-CPI `LogSigned` to log data about how much yield was released

+###### Rounding

+Due to rounding, poorly timed calls to `release_yield` might result in more yield withheld than expected if parameters result in a single lamport requiring multiple slots to be released.

+To mitigate this, we only update `last_release_slot` if `release_yield` results in a nonzero lamport amount being released.

+An alternative is to store `withheld_lamports` with greater precision and round when required but we chose not to do this to avoid complexity.

 ##### `update_yield`

 For instructions that involve running at least 1 SyncSolValue procedure, apart from `AddLiquidity` and `RemoveLiquidity`: